mattetti/book_mdar/book/source/Chapters/3_Getting_Started/1_Installing.markdown

 #### Install RSpec

 The `rspec` gem was installed in the Merb section above.
-However, if for some reason you didn't install it there, or want to grab the it from source, run the following commands:
+However, if for some reason you didn't install it there or want to grab the it from source, run one of the following commands:

-    gem install rspec
+    gem install -r rspec
-    svn checkout http://rspec.rubyforge.org/svn/trunk rspec_trunk

-(TODO) RSpec moved to http://github.com/dchelimsky/rspec/tree/master
+    # or

+    git clone git://github.com/dchelimsky/rspec.git
+    cd rspec
+    rake gem
+    sudo gem install pkg/rspec-*.gem